JusticeOpara/finance_dashboard_task/README.md

 # Financial Dashboard Task

-dynamic and interactive financial dashboard for a web-based fintech application.
-The dashboard will serve as a central hub for users to monitor their financial health, including investments, savings, expenses, and more.
+Developed a sophisticated and interactive financial dashboard featuring a refined user interface, providing users with a centralized platform for monitoring and optimizing their financial well-being.
+The dashboard offers clear, interactive, and engaging visualizations of key financial data, including investments, savings, and expenses.

 ## Prerequisites